How super is taxed

 Benefits

-• Tax savings: concessional contributions are taxed at 15%, usually lower than your income tax rate.
+- Tax savings: before-tax contributions are taxed at 15%, usually lower than your income tax rate.

 The tax you pay on contributions depends on how and when you contribute to your super.
-Concessional contributions (contributions made from your before-tax income, the superannuation guarantee contributions your employer makes, salary sacrifice, any other employer contributions and contributions claimed as a tax deduction) are generally taxed at 15%.
+Before-tax contributions (contributions made from your before-tax income, the super guarantee contributions your employer makes, salary sacrifice, any other employer contributions and contributions claimed as a tax deduction) are generally taxed at 15%.

-A concessional contributions cap (limit) applies to these sorts of contributions.
-If you exceed the cap in any financial year, the excess concessionalcontributions are taxed at your marginal tax rate.
+A before-tax contributions cap (limit) applies to these sorts of contributions.
+If you exceed the cap in any financial year, the excess before-tax contributions are taxed at your marginal tax rate.

-The concessional contributions cap for the 2025/26 financial year is $30,000 for all individuals regardless of age.
+The before-tax contributions cap for the 2025-26 financial year is $30,000 for all individuals regardless of age.

 If you make personal contributions to your super fund from your after-tax income and then lodge a valid notice of intent to claim a deduction, those contributions become concessional.
 You can then claim a tax deduction for them in your tax return, and they will be taxed at 15% in your super fund, rather than your marginal income tax rate.